TrellixVulnTeam/swahilipython_SCMU/Doc/c-api/memory.rst

    free(buf2);       /* Right -- allocated via malloc() */
    free(buf1);       /* Fatal -- should be PyMem_Del()  */

-In addition to the functions aimed at handling raw memory blocks from the Python heap, objects in Python are allocated and released with :c:func:`PyObject_New`, :c:func:`PyObject_NewVar` and :c:func:`PyObject_Del`.
+In addition to the functions aimed at handling raw memory blocks kutoka the Python heap, objects in Python are allocated and released with :c:func:`PyObject_New`, :c:func:`PyObject_NewVar` and :c:func:`PyObject_Del`.